RedCircle Podcast Review: Pricing & Features in 2023

 - Community and collaboration: There’s a community of podcasters on RedCircle that you can collaborate with and get advice from.

-- Free unlimited hosting: With RedCircle, you get unlimited storage as the podcast host, allowing you to create an unlimited number of podcasts.
+- Free unlimited hosting: With RedCircle, you get unlimited storage as the podcast host, allowing you to create unlimited podcasts.

 - Good customer service: The customer service team is responsive and helpful, so you can always get the support you need.